Did you know there are signs of a spiritual awakening? It starts with Sukkot meaning it begins by returning to God.

 These were made mostly out of poles and animal pelts and palm leaves—whatever they could find.
 They had to be portable and lightweight because the people had to be constantly ready for God’s newest instructions.

 They had to be able to see through the tops because God was leading them with a pillar of cloud by day and a pillar of fire by night.
 These signs were their GPS system, and they had to be able to see them constantly in case they began to move.
+If they lost track of the pillars, and therefore of God, they knew that the desert they were in would eventually devour them.

 What Does This Mean To Us Today?